 Section 1: Installation and setup

-This section describes how to install the hardware and software of the MTi Development Kit.
+This section describes how to install the hardware and software of the MT Software Suite.

 Step 1: Installing the MT Manager

-First you need to install the MT Manager on your computer running Windows 7 or Linux (using the MT Manager on Windows 10 has been successfully tested, but is not officially supported).
+First you need to install the MT Manager on your computer running Windows 10 or Linux.
 This is easily done by using the MT Software Suite application that guides you through the installation.

 The most recent version of the software, source code and documentation can always be downloaded on www.xsens.com/mt-software-suite/